alexbwheeler/alexbwheeler.github.io/_posts/2019-12-01-logo-evolution.md

 description: A little about how I created my personal logo and how it's changed over the years.
 I first created my logo back when I was still a student, and revamped my branding when I began to work full time as a designer.

 categories: [Branding]
-tags: [personal project, sketch, logo]
+tags: [personal project, logo, sketch]
 ---

 ![](/images/blog/post1/cover.jpg)